How to Write an Annotated Bibliography

 - Your personal conclusions about the source

-MLA style format for an Annotated Bibliography
+MLA style format

 - Hanging Indents are required for citations in the bibliography, as shown below.
 That is, the first line of the citation starts at the left margin, and subsequent lines are indented 4 spaces.